 This is why Medea is not a feminist revenge fantasy.
 Medea is not merely punishing Jason for abandonment; she is attempting, horrifically, to restore balance.
 She is driven by an imperative long encoded in Greek myth: structure endures even when human bonds fail.
 Even Zeus is subject to necessity.
 Medea is produced in 431 BCE, the year the Peloponnesian War begins.
 Euripides’ choice of subject is deliberate.
 Medea represents ancient power and foreign intelligence; an unassimilable force Athens attempts, and fails, to contain.
 She stands as the embodiment of raw capacity untamed by the polis.

 Euripides can only hold up a mirror.
 The Peloponnesian War is corrosive, and Athenian confidence erodes even amid tactical success.
 At what cost?
 Trojan Women is produced in the same year Athens annihilates Melos.
+The same festival season, the same civic audience that authorized the massacre watching the consequences of imperial atrocity staged before them.
 Euripides refuses the consolation of easy moralism.
-This is not protest theater in search of reform; it is post-crime acknowledgment.
+This is not protest theater in search of reform; it is post-crime acknowledgment staged in real time.
 There is no reconciliation, no atonement.
 Only recognition.
 As in Heracles, the act is complete.
 There is no rite of return, no nostos.
 Only the irrevocable “is” of fact.

-The arc of the tragedians tracks Athenian political fortune.
+The arc of the tragedians tracks Athenian political fortune with uncomfortable precision.
 Aeschylus opens with Persian defeat.
 Euripides closes with Athenian self-indictment.

 But how does it end?